qlik-oss/ci-tools/action-helm-tools/README.md

 # action-helm-tools

-GitHub Action for packaging, testing helm charts and publishing to a helm repo
+GitHub Action for packaging, testing helm charts and publishing to a Helm OCI repo

 ## Optional input